Mithgol/fidorest/README.md

 * Latest githubbed version: `npm install https://github.com/Mithgol/fidorest/tarball/master`

-The npm package does not contain the tests, they're published on GitHub only.
+The npm package doesÂ not contain theÂ tests, they're published onÂ GitHub only.

-You may visit https://github.com/Mithgol/fidorest#readme occasionally to read the latest `README` because the package's version is not planned to grow after changes when they happen in `README` only.
-(And `npm publish --force` is [forbidden](http://blog.npmjs.org/post/77758351673/no-more-npm-publish-f) nowadays.)
+You may visit https://github.com/Mithgol/fidorest#readme occasionally toÂ read theÂ latest `README` because theÂ package's version isÂ not planned toÂ grow after changes when they happen in `README` only.
+(AndÂ `npm publish --force` isÂ [forbidden](http://blog.npmjs.org/post/77758351673/no-more-npm-publish-f) nowadays.)

 ## License